-Shopify’s help page is much the same as BigCommerce in that it tries to resolve your problem with helpful articles and tips before handing you over to support staff.
+Shopify’s help page is much the same as that of BigCommerce in that it tries to resolve your problem with helpful articles and tips before handing you over to support staff.
 You can reach them directly via live chat, email, and phone.
 They also reply to support inquiries via Twitter.
 Like BigCommerce, Shopify’s team is professional, competent, and ready to assist you.

 When it comes to choosing between Shopify and BigCommerce, it’s going to come down to what kind of business you have.
 If you run a large enterprise that requires numerous user accounts, you need BigCommerce.
 However, Shopify’s easy-to-use nature and availability of Shopify Lite make it the clear winner for small businesses, solopreneurs, and budding enterprises.

-We recommend Shopify for anyone launching an ecommerce for the first (or second and third) online storefront.
+We recommend Shopify for anyone launching an ecommerce platform for the first (or second and third) online storefront.
 It’s easy to sell your products as early as the first day of your free 14-day free trial—start yours today.